Latitudes Year Program

 Cost:

-Program tuition includes a 3-day orientation in Portland, Oregon in January, 1-on-1 mentorship from the Latitudes Year Coordinator, a customized Focused Volunteer Placement, $3100 project contribution towards the second semester FVP, all food, accommodations, scheduled program activities, access to 36 PSU credits, and international travel insurance for the duration of the program.
-International airfare, domestic airfare to Portland for orientation, and spending money are extra.
+Program tuition includes a virtual orientation prior to departure, 1-on-1 mentorship from the Latitudes Year Coordinator, a customized Focused Volunteer Placement, a $3100 FVP stipend towards your second semester meals, accommodations, scheduled program activities, access to a full year of college credits, and international travel insurance for the duration of the program.
+International airfare, and spending money are extra.
 International airfare estimated at $3,400 - $5,600 for the year.

 Testimonials